Firmware-Engineers/PIC18-API/README.md

 {
     if(GetInterruptFlag(INT0_INT_FLAG) == INT0_INT_FLAG)
     {
-        // Interrupt occured, do something about it
+        // Interrupt occurred, do something about it
     }
 }
 ```